As an Amazon Associate, I earn from qualifying purchases.

 The Role of Weight in Equipment Evolution

-The weight difference between a hockey puck and a baseball has also influenced the evolution of equipment and technology in each sport.
+The weight difference between a hockey puck and a baseball.
+Influenced the evolution of equipment and technology in each sport.

 The Impact of Weight on Training and Conditioning